-You now have the tips for planning and gaining efficiency from a sociological point of view.
-You know how to leverage your colleagues, group effect, or your organization.
-Now, I propose to focus on yourself.
-The second step in time management is to get to know each other better, to better understand how things work.
-Here are some laws, from the biology, that will “give back” your time.
+You now have the tips to plan well and gain efficiency from a sociological point of view.
+You know how to leverage your colleagues, the group effect, or your organization.
+Now I suggest you focus on yourself.
+The second step in time management is to know yourself well, to better understand how you work.
+Here are some laws, derived from biology, that will “give you back” your time.

-Swobada Fliess Toltscher’s Law – use chronobiologicals deadlines
+Swobada Fliess Toltscher Law – using chronobiological timeframes

 The duration of any planned task will tend to be closer to the nearest chronobiological deadline.

-The chronobiological deadlines are simply dates that mark our imagination: day, week, month, quarter, year, season.
-How many of us plan to finalize something for the end of the day, Friday, or before going on vacation?
-By letting our nature choose these deadlines, we are adding a lot of pressure.
-Nothing prevents to finish for Wednesday…
+Chronobiological deadlines are simply dates that mark our imagination: day, week, month, quarter, year, season.
+How many of us plan to have something finished by the end of the day, Friday, or before we leave for vacation?
+By letting our nature choose these deadlines, we add a lot of pressure.
+There is nothing to stop us from finishing on Wednesday…

-An official deadline, planned and announced, organized long enough in advance can turn into a chronobiological deadline for the project’s stakeholders.
+An official deadline, planned and announced, organized long enough in advance, can become a chronobiological deadline for the project actors.

-Whether for yourself or your project, you can create this kind of deadline… Ideally, you must have an official character, such as a presentation or validation, with a public or people outside the project and an irreversible character: the invitations are sent, the date can not change.
+Whether it is for yourself or your project, you can create this kind of deadline… Ideally, it should have an official character, such as a presentation or a validation, with an audience or people external to the project and an irreversible character: the invitations are sent, the date cannot change.

-Illich’s Law – Improve performance by splitting time
+Illich’s Law – improving performance by cutting time

 Beyond a certain threshold, personal to each individual, the brain becomes counterproductive.

-You have noticed, but when you spend too much time on a task, we are less and less fast.
-In addition, as time progresses, we make mistakes.
-This is why the brain needs breaks … The Pomodoro technique is one of the best to help you respect the rhythm of your brain.
-In this technique, you work 45 minutes, then take a short break of 5 minutes.
+The Pomodoro technique is one of the best to help you respect the rhythm of your brain.
+In this technique, you work for 45 minutes, then take a short 5 minute break.
 Every 3 or 4 cycles, you take a longer break.
-Beyond the rest time of the brain, by limiting yourself to 45 minutes, you can create small chronobiological deadlines, and limit the time spent on a task (according to Parkinson’s law).
+Beyond the brain’s resting time, by limiting yourself to 45 minutes, you can create small chronobiological deadlines, and limit the time spent on a task (according to Parkinson’s law).

-Each break, no matter how short, takes the effort required to complete the main activity.
+Each interruption, no matter how short, increases tenfold the effort required to complete the main activity

 Ding!
 Whether it’s an email, a text message, a colleague, you’ve been interrupted.
-Even if your gaze only left a fraction of a second behind the document you were working on, your brain interrupted the processing of the task.
-That is, he focused on the interruption, to decide whether to act on it or not.
-Micro-interruptions slow down work by their frequency and the fatigue they generate on the brain.
-Thus, the energy, deciding whether the interruption was worthwhile, is not available to complete the work in progress.
-While we have a limited amount of choice in our day.
+Even if your eyes only left the document you were working on for a fraction of a second, your brain stopped processing the task.
+That is, it focused on the interruption, to decide whether or not to follow through.
+Micro-interruptions slow down the work because of their frequency and the fatigue they generate on the brain.
+Thus, the energy, spent deciding whether the interruption was worthwhile, is not available to do the work at hand.
+And we have a limited amount of choices in our day.

-Our brain loves to wander, and can not stay focused too long.
-Give yourself short, but uninterrupted periods of work: phone and email off, with a time limit.
-It is how you will finalize the work.
+Our brains like to wander, and cannot stay focused for too long.
+Give yourself short but uninterrupted periods of work: phone and email off, with a time limit.
+It is sure that you will finalize the work!